 ReTargeter is a fairly new remarketing service, but it offers a ton of options ranging from Facebook retargeting to search retargeting and beyond.
 However, if your site doesn’t get a ton of traffic, ReTargeter may not be the best solution for you.
 The service is primarily designed for sites with 30,000+ unique users per month.

 But, if you’ve got the site volume (and can afford the minimum $1,500/month fee), ReTargeter can be a great way to go.
-ReTargeter gives you access to a huge number of sites and customization options, especially if you want to retarget people on search or using their email address.
+ReTargeter gives you access to a huge number of sites and customization options, especially if you want to retarget people on search or using their email addresses.

 As with the remarketing platforms we discussed, there are several other retargeting services available as well, but one of these three companies should be a good fit for your business.
 With remarketing services, you typically get what you pay for, so choosing a service is mostly a question of balancing what you can afford with getting the options you need.

-We’ll admit…we’ve tested a lot of things and strategies and often we’ve come up short on our so called recipes for success.
+We’ll admit…we’ve tested a lot of things and strategies, and often, we’ve come up short on our so-called recipes for success.

 Landing Page(s) You Choose